SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/setup-guide.md

 #### Choosing Between Unicode and ANSI database

-For new customers, we recommend using [Unicode][1].
+For new customers, we recommend using Unicode.
 This removes all ambiguity of future planning and ensures compatibility.

 ### Which Services end point to use?